aldld/ericbannatyne.ca/posts/hasp-lisp-interpreter.md

 The source code for the hasp interpreter is freely available on the [hasp GitHub repo](https://github.com/aldld/hasp).
 If you are interested in contributing to hasp, feel free to fork the repo and submit a pull request.
-If you have any comments, questions, or suggestions, or if you give hasp a bug and you find a bug, feel free to email me, or
+If you have any comments, questions, or suggestions, or if you give hasp a try and you find a bug, feel free to email me, or
 [create an issue](https://github.com/aldld/hasp/issues) on the hasp GitHub page.